hewner/csse403/ClassOutline.md

     main=putStrLn ("Hello, World!" ++ (show (addTwo 3)))

+In haskell, functions that take multiple values are actually "curried functions".
+This simply means that they are actually single parameter functions that return other functions.

+A "curried function" expressed in javascript:

+    function add (a) {
+        return function (b) {
+            return a + b;
+        }
+    }

+    add(3)(4);

+    var add3 = add(3);

+    add3(4);

+(Thanks to https://stackoverflow.com/questions/36314/what-is-currying for this example)

+In javascript you can make a curried function but usually functions have multiple parameters.
+In Haskell, one parameter functions are all you really have when you get down to it.

 ### Activity

 Take the code below and change it so it adds the phrase "Buffalo says" before each bit of wisdom: